ALTIBASE/Documents/Manuals/Altibase_7.2/kor/Error Message Reference.md

 **Action:**

-\# - The Java binary with the system privilege is required to execute the process.
+1.The Java binary with the system privilege is required to execute the process.

-\# - To do that, install JRE on a machine where AltiLinker would be operating, and then configure the installation path of JRE in JAVA_HOME environment variables or verify the system privilege if it has already been installed.
+2.To do that, install JRE on a machine where AltiLinker would be operating, and then configure the installation path of JRE in JAVA_HOME environment variables or verify the system privilege if it has already been installed.